marcrleonard/TimecodeTool/README.md

 `TimecodeTool` is a simple CLI tool that does a handful of handy functions:
 - Validate input timecode
-- Calculate times spanning two timecodes in playback time, framecounts, timecode time, and more.
+- Calculate times spanning two timecodes in playback time, framecounts, and more.
 - Timecode calculator where you can add timecodes or frames together.

+## Installation

+### Download

+Download the latest from the [releases page](https://github.com/marcrleonard/TimecodeTool/releases).

+## Build

+Clone the repo and run `make build`

 ## Usage